fredericaltorres/JSonQueryRunTime/README.md

 		}
 	}
 ```
-The function Path() will run throuh all possible paths to evaluate `"main.?.z"` and stop
+The function Path() will run through all possible paths to evaluate `"main.?.z"` and stop
 at the first path that return the value 1 and return true

 ## .NET Framework